godofthunder8756/CatholicBibleApp/README.md

 ---

-> *“Ignorance of Scripture is ignorance of Christ.”*
+> *"Ignorance of Scripture is ignorance of Christ."*
 > — *St. Jerome*

 ---